Events Hero Image

 Burning of the Vines: Head to Layton's Chance Winery for a bonfire of last year’s grapevine growth with s’mores, fresh kettle corn, music by The Rockohlics, and wine.
 21 and over.
 May 2

-Powerboat Races: The Cambridge Classic Powerboat Regatta is the nation's oldest!
+Powerboat Races and Triple B Fest: The Cambridge Classic Powerboat Regatta is the nation's oldest!
 Watch speed on the water as the hydroplanes and jersey skiffs average between 70 and 170mph!
 Best viewing from Gerry Boyle Park at Great Marsh in Cambridge.
-There's a fundaising concert with Tranzfusion April 17 at 6pm at VFW Post 7460 in Cambridge, MD.
-Races are May 23-24, 10am-5pm
+At the place on May 23, enjoy the Triple B Fest (Brews, Blue Catfish, Boat Racing – and live music).
+Races are May 23-24, 10am-5pm; Fest is May 23, 12-6pm

 See all the spring events.